extratone/bilge/notes/SocialMediaMethodologyNotes.md

 For a good part of my Junior and Senior years of high school,

 * `https://twitter.com/NeoYokel/status/1351947764859613187`

 * By design or not, The Ratio _fundamentally_ disincentivizes discovery, sincere exposure to new perspectives, and indeed most of what we constitute as “human connection.”

 * Ultimately, I don't really have a choice but to continue using Twitter as I always have, so I'm going to make the most of it and continue to post whenever and whatever I, myself, would like to see on my timeline - even if my account ends up in such low opinion of The Twitter Algorithm that my Tweets become obfuscated entirely from everywhere on the site save for their full, canonical web addresses, which I will then publish via plain text files hosted on my NeoCities.
-  * Disclose: the excerpt from my astrology about indiscriminately work
+  * Disclose: the excerpt from [my astrology](https://www.notion.so/rotund/The-Day-of-Reformed-Precocity-1bbbb5f6369646fbae7024c3295523e4) about indiscriminately viewing my work.

+    > Above all, those born on this day must learn patience and discrimination.
+Not all of their work is of the highest caliber, though they expect it to be and can firmly believe it is.

+* **It's okay if you don't understand.** You can leave it at that.

+* We have all inevitably become *sus*, which is okay, but we should be particularly mindful about it.

 ## Assumptions in Question